Azure/azure-batch-software-entitlement/src/sestest/readme.md

 Run `sestest server` to stand up a diagnostic software entitlement server, able to accept and verify tokens submitted by either the application.
 This allows full testing of the integration.

+**NOTE**: On Windows, ensure you run `sestest server` from an elevated command prompt - this is required for certificate credential exchange to work.
+An error like _"The credentials supplie d to the package were not recognized"_ may indicate that `sestest server` is running in at user level.

 | Parameter            | Required  | Definition                                                                                                                               |
 | -------------------- | --------- | ---------------------------------------------------------------------------------------------------------------------------------------- |
 | --connection-cert    | Mandatory | Thumbprint of the certificate to pin for use with HTTPS                                                                                  |